krjdev/rock64_openbsd/README.md

 $ sh build.sh
 ```

 The required file(s) for this tutorial are placed in the root directory of the repository.
-The following file should be successfully created:
+The following files should be successfully created:

 * **bl31.elf**